-- The flowers of the plant are smoked in a joint or used in a bong. - The hashish or 'resin' of the plant is baked into snacks such as brownies or muffins (edibles). - Gunja oil or the dry herb from the plant is used in a vape or on the tip of a smoke.2-4
+- The flowers of the plant are smoked in a joint or used in a bong. - The hashish or 'resin' of the plant is baked into snacks such as brownies or muffins (edibles). - Gunja oil from the plant is used in a vape or on the tip of a smoke.2-4